 Veritas InfoScale supports cluster configurations up to 64 nodes.
-At the time of product release, cluster configurations have been qualified and tested with up to 32 nodes.

 SFHA, SFCFSHA, SF Oracle RAC: Flexible Storage Sharing (FSS) only supports cluster configurations with up to 8 nodes.

 SFHA, SFCFSHA: SmartIO writeback caching only supports cluster configurations with up to 2 nodes.